jvalue/made-template/project/project-plan.md

 ## Main Questions

-1. How do changes in atmospheric CO2 concentrations correlate with changes in mean surface temperature over time?
+1. How do changes in atmospheric CO2 concentrations correlate with changes in Sea Level Rise over time?

-2. Is there a correlation between rising mean surface temperatures and accelerated sea level rise?
+2. Is there a correlation between rising mean surface temperatures and Land Cover Changes?

 ## Description